Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 # 21. Common Opening Mistakes

-Common examples:
+Common examples include:

 - defining the relationship
 - defining emotional states
-- activating major fallbacks
+- activating major fallback patterns
 - opening with interrogation
 - making the character passive
-- making the player carry the whole scene
+- making the player carry the entire scene
 - forcing attraction immediately
 - forcing conflict immediately
 - forcing intimacy immediately
 - using trauma as characterization
-- describing instead of demonstrating behavior
+- describing behavior instead of demonstrating it
 - repeating the introduction inside the starter
-- choosing the most archetypal scene of the setup instead of the scene that actually demonstrates the script
+- choosing the most archetypal scene instead of the scene that best demonstrates the script

-Many of these choices seem useful while writing.
+Many of these choices feel reasonable while writing.

-Many of them become problems later.
+Many of them become long-term problems during roleplay.

 ---